DannyBen/docker-fallback/README.md

-Fallback - Default Ingres Backend
+Fallback - Default Ingress Backend
 ==================================================

 This is a simple docker image intended to be used as a default backend to